Nitrolaunch/nitrolaunch/README.md

 ## Modern Packaging

-Install packages from sources like Modrinth and Smithed.
-Nitrolaunch doesn't just support mods, it can install datapacks, resource packs, shaders, and more!
+Install mods, datapacks, shaders, and more from sources like Modrinth and Smithed.

 ![](docs/assets/screenshots/gui_packages.png)